 Your Questions About the Pa.
 Primary Election Answered

-Voters will head to the polls on May 18, 2021 to choose the candidates who will run for state and local seats in the general election on Nov.
-2. Residents will choose candidates for State Supreme Court, appellate courts, municipal governments, school boards, and they will also vote on ballot questions.
+Registered Democrats and Republicans will take to the polls on May 18 to choose the candidates who will run for state and local seats in the general election on Nov.
+2. In this election, voters will choose candidates who will run for State Supreme Court, appellate courts, municipal governments, school boards, and they will also vote on ballot issues.